 - Attendance.
 You are expected to be in class the entire class time.
 Do not enter late or leave early.
 Rare exceptions may be excused, particularly under emergency circumstances, but you should be prepared to explain your tardiness to the instructor after class.
 Likewise, the need to leave early should be explained to the instructor before class.

 - Electronic Devices.
-You may not receive or send or receive personal communication on electronic devices during class.
+You may not send or receive personal communication on electronic devices during class.

 - Conversation.
 Do not carry on side conversations in class.

 - Food, Drink, and Tobacco.
 You may not have food or drink in class.
-You may not use tobacco of any form on campus, including electronic cigarettes.
+You may not use tobacco of any form on campus, including electronic cigarettes, or vaping devices.

 - Guests.
 You may not bring unregistered friends or children to class.

 - Internet.
 In classes where internet access is provided, you may use the internet for valid, academic purposes only.
 You may not use it for open access to other non-academic sites, which are unrelated to the course.

 - Other Activities.
 You may not work on other activities while in class.
 This includes homework for other courses or other personal activities.